 Make a Banner and Some Messages

-Announce the delays at your store.
+Announce the delays at your store, so your potential customers know the real shipping time.
 Just on the top of your website:

 “There may be shipping delays between January 28th and February 12th”

 “Due to Chinese New Year on February 5th your delivery may be delayed”

 “Sorry, because of Chinese New Year the orders may be delivered longer from January 28th to February 19th”

 “As Chinese New Year approaches, please expect shipping delays on January 28th — February 19th”

 You can mention the cause or only write the delay dates.
 Although users can skip this information looking through your products you can also add notification to the cart page and confirmation emails:

 “There is a delay with the items listed below.
 You’ll need to approve this delay so that we can continue processing this part of your order.
 We apologize for any inconvenience”